0branch/boron/doc/UserManual.md

 Get-word!
 ---------

+A get-word value is a variant of a *word!* that begins with a colon (:) character.

+    :my-function

-Used to get the value of a word without evaluating it.
+It is used to obtain the value of a word without evaluating it further.
+For many datatypes this will be the same as using the word itself, but for [func!](#func) values it will suppress invocation of the function.

 Option!